Suzuki Logo

 Suzuki Logo 1958-present

-In 1958, the corporation abandoned the black and white logo and opted for a color one.
-She used red as a base tone, with which she painted the graphic sign – the symbol “S.” This time, there is no eagle in it, so the first letter of the company name is immediately guessed.
-The authors left her with angularity, which was formed by a sharp beak and wing curvature.
-By design, the graphic sign now resembles a diamond.
-Above and below, it has smooth deflections, and the inner parts are decorated with roundings – areas where the tops of feathers used to be.
+In 1958, the corporation abandoned the black-and-white logo and opted for a colored one.
+As the main tone, it used red, with which it colored the graphic sign – the symbol “S.” This time, there is no eagle in it, so you can immediately guess the first letter of the company name.
+The authors left it angularity, which was formed by the sharp beak and the curve of the wing.
+By design, the graphic sign now resembles a rhombus.
+From top to bottom, it has smooth deflections, and the inner parts are decorated with roundings – areas where the tops of the feathers used to be.

-The management enlarged the name of the company Suzuki and moved it outside the icon, so it occupies most of the logo in the modern format.
-The text is executed in the same font as before – smooth, geometrically even, wide, simple, and chopped.
-The only difference from the previous version is blue, which is used instead of black.
+Management enlarged the Suzuki name and moved it outside the badge so that in the modern format, it takes up most of the logo.
+The text is in the same font as before – smooth, geometrically even, wide, simple, chopped.
+The only difference from the previous version is the blue color that is used instead of black.

 Font and Colors